andireuter/js-domain-principles/README.md

 # Say Hello

 Hi, my name is Andi.
-I work as a Freelancing and Contract developer | Swift / iOS, macOS, GraphQL, Google Cloud and NodeJS for more than 13+ years 👋,
+I work as a Lead iOS Engineer and Product Designer | Freelancing and Contract | Swift / iOS, macOS, GraphQL, Google Cloud and NodeJS for more than 13+ years 👋,

 I actively maintain this toolkit. :rocket: